thenets/package-constructor/README.md

   Yes.
 There are probably design issues in how I architected the `cli_builder.py` module.

 - How do you deal with third-party bindings like `C`, `C++` or `Rust`?
   I don't.
 All binding dependencies must come from the distro's package manager.
-For `Rust` specifically, none is supported since `cachito` don't yet support it.
+For `Rust` specifically, none is supported since `cachito` don't yet support it, so you must vendor their lib, read more here at [cargo-vendor](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html).